omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 Having set up your AWS account and access to it, we can proceed by installing the client-side tools for submitting simulations.

-First, installing the required libraries:
+First, install the required Python libraries:

 `$ pip3 install boto3 psutil pymongo redis rq`